mzfr/slicer/readme.md

 The 3rd point looks like a work of drozer but if we can do this then I think we won't have to depend on drozer at all.
 Also having all this automated would really save loads of time

+## Implementation method

+1) Keep the config for the yaml, in that we can store the path of the files to be searched or the keywords that we are going to search.
+Also all the regex that has to be searched etc.

+2) Add a XML parser
+3) In main do all the checks and stuff.